Matthew Perry's 'Friends' costars reminiscence about late actor | News Channel 3-12

 Matthew Perry’s ‘Friends’ costars reminiscence about late actor

-LOS ANGELES (AP) — Matthew Perry’s “Friends” co-stars are sharing more remembrances of the star in their first personal social media posts since the actor’s death last month.
+LOS ANGELES (AP) — All five of Matthew Perry’s “Friends” co-stars are sharing more remembrances of the star in their first personal social media posts since the actor’s death last month.

-Jennifer Aniston, Courteney Cox, Matt LeBlanc and David Schwimmer posted heartfelt notes about Perry, who died Oct.
+Jennifer Aniston, Courteney Cox, Lisa Kudrow and Matt LeBlanc and David Schwimmer each posted heartfelt notes about Perry, who died Oct.
 28, on Instagram.
 The posts on Tuesday and Wednesday were accompanied by photos from the “Friends” set.

 “In the last couple weeks, I’ve been pouring over our texts to one another.
 Laughing and crying then laughing again,” Aniston posted Wednesday, sharing a text message where Perry sent her photo of a script reading session where Perry made her laugh.